Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session6.md

 Provides operational skills needed to manage cloud hosts, virtual desktop backends, or thin‑client images referenced elsewhere on the page.Familiarity with Linux improves troubleshooting of network, virtualization, and container issues highlighted in the technical feasibility and pilot sections.Skills learned reduce vendor lock‑in risk by enabling in‑house management of open‑source components and cost‑effective operational support.

+This line describes the planned progression in a practical module: students will extend their low‑level programming work by first experimenting with Assembly and C using the CPUlator (a CPU emulator), then move to running equivalent Assembly and C code on real hardware (a Raspberry Pi).
+The surrounding page’s emphasis on hands‑on foundations and systems skills makes this a staged bridge from safe, observable experimentation to real‑world hardware behaviour.Understand CPU fundamentals by observing instruction execution, registers, and memory behaviour in a controlled emulator.

+Translate concepts between levels by writing the same routines in Assembly and C and seeing how high‑level constructs map to machine instructions.Develop practical toolchain skills (assemblers, linkers, cross‑compilation) that are essential for building system images and low‑level utilities.Observe real hardware effects (timing, I/O, peripheral behaviour) that differ from emulator expectations when code runs on a Raspberry Pi.